3rd edition as of August 2022

 - List and describe the models of abnormality.

-To effectively treat a mental disorder, we have to understand its cause.
+To effectively treat a mental disorder, we must understand its cause.
 This could be a single factor such as a chemical imbalance in the brain, relationship with a parent, socioeconomic status (SES), a fearful event encountered during middle childhood, or the way in which the individual copes with life’s stressors.
 This single factor explanation is called a uni-dimensional model.
 The problem with this approach is that mental disorders are not typically caused by a solitary factor, but multiple causes.
 Admittedly, single factors do emerge during a person’s life, but as they arise, the factors become part of the individual.
-In time, the cause of the person’s psychopathology is due to all of these individual factors.
+In time, the cause of the person’s psychopathology is due to all these individual factors.

 So, it is better to subscribe to a multi-dimensional model that integrates multiple causes of psychopathology and affirms that each cause comes to affect other causes over time.
 Uni-dimensional models alone are too simplistic to explain the etiology of mental disorders fully.

-We can also ask the patient probing questions, seek information from family members, examine medical records, and in time, organize and process all of this information to better understand the person’s condition and potential causes.
+We can also ask the patient probing questions, seek information from family members, examine medical records, and in time, organize and process all this information to better understand the person’s condition and potential causes.
 Models aid us with doing all of this.
 Still, we must remember that the model is a starting point for the researcher, and due to this, it determines what causes might be investigated at the exclusion of other causes.
 Often, proponents of a given model find themselves in disagreement with proponents of other models.
 All forget that there is no individual model that completely explains human behavior, or in this case, abnormal behavior, and so each model contributes in its own way.
 Here are the models we will examine in this module:

 - Biological – includes genetics, chemical imbalances in the brain, the functioning of the nervous system, etc.